 It’s no surprise I talk a lot about my favorite running books for motivation or running books for training, but what about overall best fitness books?

-Today we dive in to other areas like strength training, mental training and motivation to train hard.
+Today we dive into other areas like strength training, mental training, and motivation to train hard.

 While there are tons of free workouts found on YouTube and Instagram, there’s still something really powerful about books you can quickly reference to help meet your goals, better understand your body or get a true plan.

-10 Best Fitness Books
+21 Best Fitness Books

 While you know I may tend towards running, I believe these books are great for everyone.